Display: Stroud's War - Victory, Service & Friendship

 We hope that you enjoy this selection of work that speculates on what the future may hold.
 What do you imagine you might see in the future?
 What is your future forecast?

-The exhibition will be accompanied by family workshops during the school holidays - details to be announced nearer the time.
+The exhibition will be accompanied by family workshops during the school holidays.

 Illustration: ‘The Last Pearl’ by Julia Morris